 Meet our low vision doctor:

-Dr. Errol Rummel is Director of the Low Vision Care Center, serving the New Jersey and Philadelphia, PA area.
+Dr. Errol Rummel is Director of the Low Vision of New Jersey, serving the New Jersey and Philadelphia, PA area.
 Dr. Rummel’s expertise is in the care of patients with difficult vision problems which are not helped by medicine, surgeries, or regular eye glasses.
-He is one of the few eye doctors who have been accredited as a Fellow of the International Academy of Low Vision Specialists.
-His protocols for examining people with poor vision and devices he’s developed are used by low vision specialists throughout the USA.
+He is one of the few eye doctors who has been certified as a Fellow of the International Academy of Low Vision Specialists.
+His protocols for examining people with poor vision and devices he’s developed are used by low vision specialists throughout the USA and Canada.

 Dr. Rummel is an optometric physician with certification and expertise in a variety of special eye care fields of knowledge.
-He is the Director of the Rummel Eye Care/Low Vision Care Center in Jackson, NJ and is the Director of The Neuro-Optometric Rehabilitation and Visual Perception Clinic at the Bacharach Institute for Rehabilitation, Ponoma, NJ.
+He is the Director of the Rummel Eye Care/Low Vision Care Center in Jackson, New Jersey.

 He is a Fellow of the American Academy of Optometry (FAAO).
 Academy membership is awarded to optometric physicians who are respected, ethical, and knowledgeable.

 Dr. Rummel is also a Fellow of the College of Optometrists in Vision Development (FCOVD).
 This certification is in Vision Development and Vision Therapy, (the areas of rehabilitative eye care related to double vision, eye muscle disorders, learning related vision problems, visual perception/processing, and amblyopia).

-He is also one of only a few eye doctors in the United States to have achieved Clinical Skills Certification Level 3 in Neuro-Optometric Rehabilitation (FNORA).
-Neuro-Optometric Rehabilitation includes the care of people with visual/ocular issues due to neurological issues like head injury, stroke, brain tumor and multiple sclerosis.
+He is also one of only a few eye doctors internationally to have achieved certification in Neuro-Optometric Rehabilitation (FNORA).
+Neuro-Optometric Rehabilitation includes the care of people with visual/ocular issues due to neurological issues like head injury, stroke, brain tumor, and multiple sclerosis.